-If you need a sewer camera right away, and are a bit short on cash, you can rent one!
+If you need a sewer camera right away, and are on a budget, good news is….you can rent one!
 What to look for in a sewer camera rental can be a bit confusing at first.

 We will walk you through the most important things to look for to get yourself the right camera for your sewer camera rental.